valentinogagliardi/unbrowsed/docs/index.rst

-.. unbrowsed documentation master file, created by sphinx-quickstart on Sun Mar  9 10:00:12 2025.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Unbrowsed
+Welcome to unbrowsed
 ====================

-**Unbrowsed** is a browserless HTML testing library for Python, inspired by `testing-library <https://testing-library.com/>`_.
+**unbrowsed** is a browserless HTML testing library for Python, inspired by `testing-library <https://testing-library.com/>`_.

 Overview
 --------

-Unbrowsed allows you to test HTML without spawning a browser.
+unbrowsed allows you to test HTML without spawning a browser.
 It provides a simple, intuitive API for querying HTML elements similar to testing-library's approach, encouraging accessible and maintainable tests.

 Features
 --------